alem0lars/configs_book/osx/configuration/README.md

 ## Applications.

-Now you need to install and configure the applications.
+Now you need to install and configure the various software.

-You can choose various applications sets, based on your needs.

-[Here](./software/sets/README.md) you can find a list of all available application installation and configuration tutorials.

-I suggest you to not install all of them, but choose an application set and install the applications included in.
+I suggest you to not install [all of them](./software/list), but choose a [software set](./software/sets) based on your needs and install the applications included in.

+If you prefer to not follow a particular set, you can just install and configure the software you want.
+[Here](./software/list) you can find a list of all availables.

 ## Fonts